-Top 5 4th Quarter Trades of SM - GuruFocus.com
+Top 5 4th Quarter Trades of Sm - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SMITHFIELD TRUST CO reduced their investment in ARCA:SHM by 223,065 shares.
-The trade had a 0.74% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.46.
+The guru sold out of their 2,768-share investment in ARCA:MDY.
+Previously, the stock had a 2.15% weight in the equity portfolio.
+Shares traded for an average price of $450.77 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SMITHFIELD TRUST CO reduced their investment in ARCA:SUB by 86,832 shares.
-The trade had a 0.64% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $103.18.
+The guru sold out of their 17,708-share investment in ARCA:XLC.
+Previously, the stock had a 1.93% weight in the equity portfolio.
+Shares traded for an average price of $60.22 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.